Menu

 Optional additional activities:

-* Produce some Maya art
+* Produce some artwork to promote well-being

 Please bring any additional activities into school with you to share with your teacher & class - we would LOVE to see them & you may even be awarded some dojo points too!